SymfonyCasts/symfony5/sfcasts/ep5-security/totp.md

 # 2fa with TOTP (Time-Based One Time Password)

-Coming soon...

-All right.
-So that's it for the basic setup.
-The next thing inside this bundle is to, um, choose which authentication method you want.
-And there's kind of, there's three choices here where there's sort of two choices.
-The first two choices are a standard authenticator app like Google authenticator or offi, or you can send a code via email or text message.
-I'm going to use tot P authentication, which is basically the same as Google authenticator.
-Cause I'm one which will allow your user to use off the or Google authenticator to get a code.
-Now, first up, and this is actually this code lives in a separate library.
-Some of the copy that composer require line it's been over and get it installed in this case,
+It may not *feel* like it yet, but the bundle *is* now set up... except for one big missing piece: how do we want our users to *get* the temporary token that they'll enter into the form?

+In the docs, there are three choices... well kind of only two.
+These first two options are where you use an authenticator app - like Google authenticator or Authy.
+The other option is to send a code via email.

+We're going to use this "totp" authentication, which is basically the same as Google authenticator and stands for "time-based one time password".

+the logic for this actually this in a separate library.
+So copy the composer require line, find your terminal and paste:

 ```terminal
 composer require scheb/2fa-totp
 ```

-there was no recipe or anything fancy.
-It's just installing a library.
-Next, if you had back to the documentation, we are going to enable this as a authentication as a two factor method inside of our configuration file.
-So that's back in config packages, Shev two factor dynamo.
-I'll paste that in there.
-And,
+This time there's no recipe or anything fancy: it just installs the library.
+Next, if you head back to the documentation, we need to enable this as a authentication method inside the config file.
+That's back in `config/packages/scheb_2fa.yaml`.
+Paste that at the bottom.

+## Implementing TwoFactorInterface

-And the last step, if you look over the documentation is that your user class needs to enable any new two factor up a two factor interface.
-So let's open up our user class source entity, user.PHP, and that two factor interface.
-I will then go down to the bottom of this class and go to code generate or Command + N on a Mac and choose employment methods to generate the three methods that we need.
+The last step, if you look over the documentation, is that our `User` class needs to implement a `TwoFactorInterface`.
+Open up our user class: `src/Entity/User.php`, and `TwoFactorInterface`... then head down to the bottom of this class and go to the Code->Generate menu - or Command + N on a Mac - and choose implement methods to generate the three methods we need.

 Beautiful.
-All right.
-Here's how to UTP authentication works.
-I can kind of see it over in their documentation.
-Each user's going to have each user that decides to activate two factor authentication is going to have a T O T P secret a random string that stored on a property.
-This will be used to help validate the code when they enter it.
-It's also going to be used to help the user set up their authenticator app.
-When they first activate two factor authentication, then these methods on here are fairly straight forward.
-You can listen to it returns whether or not authentication is enabled, which if that two PT secret is set up, it means it's enabled.
-Otherwise.
-It means a user has not enabled it.
-We also may get to UTP authentication username.
-This is used, um, this is used to
+Here's how TOTP authentication works.
+Each user that decides to activate two factor authentication for their account will have a TOTP secret - a random string - stored on a property.
+This will be used to validate the code *and* will be used to help the user set up their authenticator app when they first activate two factor authentication.

-Help build what the QR code looks like.
-And then finally down here, there's this TTB configuration, which kind of has some rules about how the, um, Code should be generated.
-So I want to start by copying the TTB secret, cause we definitely need that and then scroll up to my properties and let's add that.
-Then I'm going to go back down here.
-And normally I add, um, new properties with a, I `make:entity` command, but this one have all this use, not here.
-I'm going to go to generate getters and setters code, generate four T O T B secret.
-Cool.
-And then just to make this match, my other centers I'll make the, uh, Oh, I'll make the setter, um, return this.
-And actually I'm going to remove, get tot be safer.
-We don't actually need to get her on it and now we're going to access it directly.
-All right, now let's fill in the logic for these three methods, which I'm going to steal from over here.
-Now we've talked about them.
-So I'll steal the is to a TP authentication enabled method.

-[inaudible]

-And then for the return username for us, we can say, turn $this->.
-We'll say, get user identifier and down here for get to TP authentication and be careful here.
-I'm going to copy what they have and paste it.
-But then I'm going to do for horizontal.
-Re-type this key here in a tab because that added the use statement on top for me, but then very importantly, I'm going to change this 28 to 30 comma six.
-This, these are configuration about how this is like the number of digits and the period they're going to use in the string.
-If you want to be compatible things like often and Google authenticator, you have to use 30 comma six.
-If you use other values, it's those aren't going to work.
+Then the methods from the interface are fairly straightforward.
+`isTotpAuthenticationEnabled()` returns whether or not the user has activated two factor auth... and we can just check to see if the property is set.
+The `getTotpAuthenticationUsername()` method is used to help generate some info on the QR code.
+The last method - `getTotpAuthenticationConfiguration()` - is probably the most interesting: it determines how the codes are generated, including the number of digits and how long each will last.
+Usually authenticator apps generate a new code every 30 seconds.

+Copy the `$totpSecret` property, scroll up to the properties in *our* class and paste.
+Then head back to the bottom and use the Code -> Generate menu to generate a getters and setter for this.
+But we can make this nicer: give the argument a nullable string type, a `self` return type, and return `$this`... because the rest of our setters are "fluent" like this.
+For the getter... let's delete this entirely.
+We just won't need it... and it's kind of a sensitive value.

+Now let's fill in these three methods.
+I'll steal the code for the first... and paste.
+For the username, in our case, let's return `$this->getUserIdentifier()`.
+That's really just our email.

+For the last method, copy the config from the docs... and paste.
+I'll re-type the end of `TotpConfiguration` and hit tab so that PhpStorm adds the `use` statement on top.

+But, be careful here.
+Change the 20 to 30, and the 8 to 6.

+This says that each code should last for 30 seconds and contain 6 digits.
+The reason I'm using these *exact* values - including the algorithm - is to support the Google Authenticator app.
+Other apps, apparently, allow you to tweak these, but Google Authenticator dos not.
+So if you want to allow you users to use that, stick with this config.

-Okay.
-Our user in our system gel is ready.
-In theory, if we set a T T B secret value for one of our users in the database, then if we try to log in as that user, we would be redirected to the enter your code screen, but we're missing a step next.
-Let's add a way for a user to activate two factor authentication on their account when they do we'll generate a new well, generate this to you at TPC grit and use it to show a QR code to the user so that they can set up their authenticator app.
+Okay, our user system is ready!
+In theory, if we set a `totpSecret` value for one of our users in the database, then if we tried to log in as that user, we would be redirected to the "enter your code" form.
+But we're missing a step.
+Next: let's add a way for a user to *activate* two factor authentication on their account.
+When they do that, we'll generate a `totpSecret` and use it to show a QR code that the user can scan to set up their authenticator app.